corkami/pocs/collisions/README.md

 # Introduction

-This part of the repository is focused on hash collisions for MD5 and SHA1.
+This part of the repository is focused on hash collisions exploitation for MD5 and SHA1.

 This is a collaboration with [Marc Stevens](https://marc-stevens.nl/research/).